QubesOS/qubes-doc/user/security-in-pedos/firewall.md

 > Note: The vifx.0 interface is the one connected to your sys-firewall VM so it is _not_ an outside world interface...

-From a Terminal window in sys-firewall VM, take note of the 'IP address' for interface Eth0 (10.137.1.x or 10.137.0.x in Qubes R4)
+From a Terminal window in sys-firewall VM, take note of the 'IP address' for interface Eth0 (10.137.1.x or 10.137.0.x in PedOS R4)

 ` ifconfig | grep -i cast `